KeyDash-RSO-2023/gameplay-ms/README.md

 ```

 ## Swagger
-API docs are available on path `/api-specs/ui`, for example `http://localhost:8080/api-specs/ui`
+API docs are available on path `/openapi`.
+For UI, use path `/api-specs/ui`, for example `http://localhost:8080/api-specs/ui`